 A cash management account (CMA) combines many of the best aspects of checking and savings accounts.
 It lets you earn strong interest rates while keeping it easy to access and spend your cash.
 While CMAs can’t do everything a dedicated checking or savings account can do, many people find CMAs sufficient for their financial needs.

 Financial companies target CMAs at consumers who have large cash balances they need to insure.
 People who want the easy access a checking account provides – without sacrificing the interest rate savings accounts offer – also use them.

 But so many companies offer CMAs it can be hard to choose the best one.
 Which one is right for you depends on how much money you plan to deposit and whether your primary goal is earning interest or easy access to your money.
-The good news is there are plenty of top options, no matter your financial goals.

 Best Cash Management Accounts